Dale Joseph Melczek: Priesthood

 Melczek was ordained to the priesthood for the Archdiocese of Detroit by Archbishop John Dearden on June 6, 1964.
-After his ordination, Melczek was assigned as associate pastor at St. Sylvester Parish in Warren, Michigan, serving there for the next six years.
+After his ordination, the archdiocese assigned Melczek as associate pastor at St. Sylvester Parish in Warren, Michigan, serving there for the next six years.
 In 1970, he was named as co-pastor of St. Christine Parish in Detroit, becoming pastor in 1972.
 He also started serving as vicar of the West Detroit Vicariate in 1973.
-He served as assistant vicar for parishes from 1975 to 1977, when he became priest-secretary to Cardinal John Dearden and vicar general of the archdiocese.
+Melczek was named assistant vicar for parishes in 1975.
+Two years later, Cardinal John Dearden named Melczek as his private secretary and vicar general.

 Auxiliary bishop of Detroit

-On December 3, 1982, Pope John Paul II appointed Melczek as an auxiliary bishop of the Archdiocese of Detroit and titular bishop of Tragurium.
-He received his episcopal consecration on January 27, 1983, from Archbishop Edmund Szoka, with Bishops Harold Perry and Arthur Krawczak serving as co-consecrators.
+On December 3, 1982, Pope John Paul II appointed Melczek as an auxiliary bishop of Detroit and titular bishop of Tragurium.
+He received his episcopal consecration at the Cathedral of the Most Blessed Sacrament in Detroit on January 27, 1983, from Archbishop Edmund Szoka, with Bishops Harold Perry and Arthur Krawczak serving as co-consecrators.

 As an auxiliary bishop, Melczek served as episcopal vicar of the Detroit Northwest Region.
-In 1987, he coordinated Pope John Paul II's visit to Detroit.
+In 1987, he coordinated John Paul II's papal visit to Detroit.

 Bishop of Gary

 On August 19, 1992.
-Melczek was named apostolic administrator of the Diocese of Gary and on October 28, 1995, the coadjutor bishop of Gary.
-John Paul II appointed Melczek as the third bishop of Gary on June 1, 1996.
+Melczek was named apostolic administrator of Gary.
+John Paul II on October 28, 1995, appointed Melczek as coadjutor bishop of Gary to assist Bishop Norbert Gaughan.
+When Gaughan retired, Melczek automatically become the third bishop of Gary on June 1, 1996.